Singular semipositive metrics in non-Archimedean geometry: Models of varieties over discrete valuation fields

 \subsection{$S$-varieties}

 All schemes considered in this paper are separated and Noetherian, and all ideal sheaves are coherent.
 Let $R$ be a complete discrete valuation ring with fraction field $K$ and residue field $k$.
 We shall assume that $k$ has characteristic zero (but we don't require it to be algebraically closed).
 Let $\unipar\in R$ be a uniformizing parameter and normalize the corresponding absolute value on $K$ by $\log|\unipar|^{-1}=1$.
-Each choice of a field of representatives of $k$ in $R$ then induces an isomorphism $R\simeq k\cro{t}$ by Cohen's structure theorem.
-Write $S:=\spec R$.
+Each choice of a field of representatives of $k$ in $R$ then induces an isomorphism $R\simeq k\cro{\unipar}$ by Cohen's structure theorem.

+Write $S:=\Spec R$.
 We will use the following terminology.
 An \emph{$S$-variety} is a flat integral $S$-scheme $\cX$ of finite type.
 We denote by $\cX_0$ its special fiber and by $\cX_K$ its generic fiber, and we write $\kappa(\xi)$ for the residue field of a point $\xi\in\cX$.
 An ideal sheaf $\fa$ on $\cX$ is \emph{vertical} if it is co-supported on the special fiber, and a fractional ideal sheaf $\fa$ is vertical if $\unipar^m\fa$ is a vertical ideal sheaf for some positive integer $m$.
-A \emph{vertical blow-up} $\cX'\to\cX$ is the blow-up of a vertical (fractional) ideal sheaf.
+A \emph{vertical blowup} $\cX'\to\cX$ is the normalized blowup along a vertical ideal sheaf $\fa$; this is the same as the blowup along the integral closure of $\fa$.
+We will occasionally consider a blowup along a fractional ideal sheaf $\fa$, which simply means the blowup along $\varpi^m\fa$ for any $m\in\N$ such that $\varpi^m\fa$ is an actual ideal sheaf.

 Except for Appendix B, we will use additive notation for Picard groups, and we write $\cL+\cM:=\cL\otimes\cM$, and $m\cL:=\cL^{\otimes m}$ for $\cL,\cM\in\Pic(\cX)$.
 We denote by $\Div_0(\cX)$ the group of \emph{vertical Cartier divisors} of $\cX$, \ie those Cartier divisors on $\cX$ that are supported on the special fiber.
 When $\cX$ is normal, it is easy to see that $\Div_0(\cX)$ is a free $\Z$-module of finite rank and that the natural sequence